What is the M&S website's accessibility policy?

 - Frames and tables

 Please let us know if you have any questions or feedback regarding the accessibility of this site or if you experience any difficulty using it.
-Alternatively you can call us on 0845 603 1603.
+Alternatively you can contact us.

 - The use of clear, simple language which is easy to understand.